stat-lab/TRsv/README.md

 Install the required external tools (samtools, yass, multalin, trf, and Rscript).
 If the executable names are different from 'trf', 'yass', or 'multalin', please rename the executable names to 'trf', 'yass', or 'multalin' (e.g., trf409.linux64 -> trf).
 Set the path (the directory path containing the executable) to the $PATH environmental variable (e.g. export PATH=/home/tools/yass-1.15/bin:$PATH).
 Alternatively, specify the options (samtool_path, yass_path, multalin_path, trf_path, and r_path) on TRsv command or in configure file (e.g., --yass_path /home/tools/yass-1.15/bin).

+Alternatively, a singularity container file (TRsv.sif) is available at ##.
+Run using the singularity TRsv.sif file can be done using a run_TRsv_singularity.pl script in the scripts directory.

 ## <a name="hdata"></a>Human and Non-human Data

 By default, TRsv handles WGS alignment data (bam/cram) generated based on the human build 37 reference (GRCh37 or GRCh37d5).
 To use the data based on the human build 38 reference or T2T-CHM13.v2.0, run the TRsv command with the ‘--build 38’ or '--build T2T' option.
 When the --build option is specified, specific data files related to the human reference will be automatically selected from the Data folder.
 If you need to use files other than those in the Data folder, please specify the relevant options, such as --repeat_bed and --exclude_bed.
 For non-human species, use the option ‘-nh 1’ and use related options such as --repeat_bed, --gap_bed, and --te_fa to specify external input files such as repeat bed, gap bed, TE fasta file, etc.